-Should you need hospital or out patient care, your Medicare benefits will pick up 80% coverage of the Medicare allowables.
-This is after, of course any Medicare deductibles have been met.
+Should you need hospital or outpatient care, your Medicare benefits will pick up 80% coverage of the Medicare allowable.
+This is after, of course, any Medicare deductibles have been met.

 The remaining 20% coinsurance will be left to the Medicare beneficiary to pay.
-Depending on hospital after care from a serious infection like an abscess, this can quickly add up.
+Depending on the hospital aftercare from a serious infection like an abscess, this can quickly add up.

 How You Can Save Extra Money if You Experience a Dental Abscess

 While routine dental care isn’t covered, in situations where an infection arises that requires more serious healthcare, there is an opportunity to have additional medical coverage.